Chrysanthemum leucanthemum L.; a.k.a. Leucanthemum vulgare Lam.

 Agricultural: The plant is unpalatable to cattle; dense infestations can reduce cattle forage.

-Ecological: If given the chance, this plant can become noxious and is capable of taking over and modifying natural areas, pasture and rangeland (Rutledge and McLendon, 1998), and may increase soil erosion compared to native plant communities (Olson and Wallander 1999)
+Ecological: Is capable of taking over and modifying natural areas, pasture and rangeland (Rutledge and McLendon, 1998), and may increase soil erosion compared to native plant communities (Olson and Wallander 1999)

 Habitat and Distribution